 Welcome to the Responsible Vendor Program (RVP)

-Initiative1183, which privatized liquor sales, directed the WSLCB to adopt and administer a compliance training program for spirits retail licensees.
-The RVP is designed to encourage licensees to adopt specific best practices to prevent sales to minors.
+The RVP is an agency administered compliance training program for spirits retail licensees.
+It is designed to encourage licensees to adopt specific best practices to prevent sales to minors.
 Licensees who join the RVP and maintain all of the program’s requirements are not subject to the doubling of penalties for a single violation in any period of 12 calendar months.

-As of Aug 16, 2014, the board has extended the program to include Beer and Wine retailers selling alcohol for off-premises consumption.
+The program includes Beer and Wine retailers selling alcohol for off-premises consumption.
 Retailers who join the RVP and maintain all of the program’s requirements are eligible to defer their first public safety violation in a two year period.
 If there are no further public safety violations within that two-year period, the violation is dismissed.

 The RVP is a free self-monitoring and voluntary program.
 However, licensees who wish to conduct Spirit Samplings at their location, RVP is required.

 - Benefits of being an RVP member